AlejandraRV91/PortfolioFullStackBackEnd/README.md

 ### Stores

 -   `GET /pets/stores`: Returns a list of stores.
+-   `GET /pets/stores/:id`: Returns an store with its id.
 -   `POST /pets/stores`: Creates a new store in the database.

 ### Pets

 -   `GET /pets`: Returns a list of pets.
+-   `GET /pets/:id`: Returns a pet with its id.
 -   `POST /pets`: Creates a new pet and stores it in the database.
 -   `PUT /pets/:id`: Updates details of a specific pet based on its ID.
 -   `DELETE /pets/:id`: Deletes a specific pet based on its ID.